 Canberra Alexander Teacher Training is innovative, yet firmly rooted in a “traditional” approach, with consistent daily content designed to progressively build a solid skill base for our trainees, in a way that we believe is unique in Australia.
 We embody an approach that relates to our lived experience; experience of applying the Alexander Technique to our own living and learning: relating to people, interacting with our daily environment, engaging in our daily activities.

-One-on-one training time exceeds that in most time-based training, courtesy of the high teacher:student ratio (at least double what the rules say – 1:5) and our trainers are among the most experienced teachers in Australia.
+One-on-one training time exceeds that in a time-based training, courtesy of the high teacher:student ratio (at least double what the rules say – 1:5) and our trainers are among the most experienced teachers in Australia.

 The Head of Training, Assistant Head and Moderator have between them over 100 years’ teaching experience, including of the training of teachers.